Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Release_Validation/03_01_Successful_Build.md

 2. The following stages and jobs can be observed:
     1. Stage `Build and Initialize`
        1. Job `Build Image` that builds the image with a selected build ID (e.g. 1, 2, 3, 4) before running the pipeline
        2. Job `Configure DT Infra - Monaco` that applies the infrastructure-related Dynatrace configurations to both staging and production Dynatrace environments.
 Configurations are stored in the `monaco/infrastructure` folder within the repository.
+       3. Manual Job `Cleanup DT Configs - Monaco` that cleans up the Dynatrace configurations related to this demo from Dynatrace staging and production environments via Monaco.
+It is recommended to run this job manually when you finish your demo session.
     2. Stage `Deploy-staging`
        1. Job `1-Configure DT Staging - Monaco` that configures the Dynatrace staging environment with the application and workflow related configurations that are stored in the `monaco/app` and `monaco/srg` folders within the repository.
           A sleep is needed to give Dynatrace some time to tag host according to current config before sending the config event